Coddiction-101/Coddiction-101/README.md

 ## About

-Final-year BCA student from Bhopal, India.
+Final-year BCA student from Jabalpur, MP, India.
 I focus on building functional projects to learn and grow as a developer.

 **Tech Stack:** HTML5 • CSS3 • JavaScript • C++ • MySQL
 **Currently Learning:** React • Advanced JavaScript